SoftWriters/RestaurantReviews/README.md

 - Web - Thin layer to expose the core business logic as a REST API
 ![](./diagrams/Entities.png)

-## TODO
-- A couple of integration unit tests for controllers
-- Swagger comments

 ## Notes
 - Currently, the project is configured to automatically drop/re-create the database each time.
 You can set the DropDb variable = false in project properties or run without the debugger to avoid this behavior.